 20.5.5.
-Enabling Lite Members Lite menors are the flazelcast cluster or using the script cluster sh.
-See the Rolling Member mainly to execute tasks and register listeners and they do not have partitions.
+Enabling Lite Members

+Lite menters are the Hazelcast Center or using the script cluster sh.
+See the Rolling Member Lite menters are the Hazelcast Cluster members that do not store data.
+These members are used mainly to execute tasks and register listeners and they do not have partitions.